Tacce/Rebel-Rush/test/lib/googletest/docs/FAQ.md

 DLLs, /MDd for debug), you need to change the setting in the Google Test project to match your project's.

-To update this setting open the project properties in the Visual Studio IDE then select the branch Configuration Properties | C/C++ |
+To movementeUpdate this setting open the project properties in the Visual Studio IDE then select the branch Configuration Properties | C/C++ |
 Code Generation and change the option "Runtime Library".
 You may also try using gtest-md.vcproj instead of gtest.vcproj.